 Snapping a photo imprints the image on the Square film, which starts to produce an image after around two seconds or so.
 The image is exposed from a combination of heat and light, as an image slowly starts to appear darker and more colourful.

-The viewfinder is an interesting ‘feature’ on the Instax SQ6.
+The viewfinder is an interesting ‘feature’ on the Fujifilm Instax SQ6.
 Because of its positioning, it isn’t the best at finding an accurate representation of the cropped image you’re about to take.
 Instead, the best it can achieve is to indicate the vertical alignment of the image.
 You’ll then have to manually adjust the camera to what you’d assume to be the centre.
 It takes some getting used to but isn’t overly difficult to achieve.

 Already mentioned previously are the additional flash filters, which create a new colour scheme for the image.
 Initially, I figured it was as simple as adding the filter and taking a few snaps, but it’s very important to note that these effects won’t really work in full sunlight, as the effect of the flash has been minimised.
-The lighting can also not be too dark as the additional filter added onto the flash tends to darken the images as a result.
+The lighting can also not be too dark as the additional filter added to the flash tends to darken the images as a result.
 This means that the light has to be balanced really well in order to make the most of these filters.

 In terms of the device performances, there’s quite a lot it has to offer, with the majority of the options working wonderfully.
 Between the various shooting modes, there is a mix of results.
 Starting with the automatic setting.
 For the most part, it does a good enough job.
 The colours are good and solid but not overly saturated.
 Switching to the Selfie mode, you’ll notice the adjusting of the lens changes the focus to something within arm’s length.
 The little mirror on the side of the lens provides something of a view of yourself, but due to it being off-centre you may have to adjust by a centimetre or two to align.